eabadir/PprobablyEqualsNP/docs/COMPLEXITY_README.md

 The true value of this framework is in its potential to classify more complex problems, especially those inspired by physics where computational difficulty is often apparent or suspected.
 For such problems, the goal would be to:
 1. Define `InstanceData` and a boolean `SolutionEncoding`.
-2. Construct a `VerifierLogic : ComputerProgram num_vars`.
+2. Construct a `VerifierLogic : PathProgram num_vars`.
 3. Prove `HasCNFCertificate VerifierLogic` (potentially reusing `CardinalityCNF`).
 4. Prove/Axiomatize `IsInP_ComputerProgram VerifierLogic`.
 5. Crucially, prove/Axiomatize `IsSatEquivalent` (NP-hardness).